3 Easy Ways You Can Decorate With Pumpkins

 How to Create a Pumpkin Vignette

-To start, you need to gather three different bowls/dishes/planters.
+First, you need to gather three different bowls/dishes/planters.
 You want three different widths and preferably a little different heights too.
 While you’re at it, grab a big, vintage bread board for the base!

-I put 2-3 clippings in each vessel, making sure they point out different directions.
+Then, I put 2-3 clippings in each vessel, making sure they point out different directions.
 It helps to make sure you view this from both the side and the top as you’re working!

 I used a mini faux pumpkin in my smallest bowl.
 Consider this “permission granted” to mix your faux and fresh pumpkins!
 This arrangement would also look great with all faux pumpkins, especially if you want it to be sure and last the whole season.

 How do you make faux pumpkins look real?